elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The event type to setup in the notification should be `s3:ObjectCreated:*`

-The Elastic Forwarder for Serverless Lambda doesn't need to be provided extra IAM policies in order to access S3 and SQS resources in your account: the policies to grant only the minimum required permission for the Lambda to run are already defined in the SAM template when creating the Lamda from the Serverless Application Repository.
+The Elastic Forwarder for Serverless Lambda doesn't need to be provided extra IAM policies in order to access S3 and SQS resources in your account: the policies to grant only the minimum required permissions for the Lambda to run are already defined in the SAM template when creating the Lamda from the Serverless Application Repository.